mclaughlinliam3/NetTracer3D/source/right_clicking.rst

 'Find Node/Edge'
 ~~~~~~~~~~~~~~~

-* Opens a text box to type the ID of a node or edge.
+* Opens a text box to type the ID of a node, edge, or node community.
 * Entering the ID of a node/edge that is in your image will select it, highlight it, and move the image stack to its location (which requires calculating centroids in the current implementation).
-* Edge IDs will only be searched for if the edges channel is 'Active'.
-Otherwise, Nodes will be used.
+* In the text window, the 'Type to Select' dropdown menu will set whether you are searching for a node, edge, or community.
+(With communities being able to select multiple nodes).

 'Show Neighbors'
 ~~~~~~~~~~~~~~~